another-guy/cheatsheet/README.md

 # Synopsys

-Sometimes it's what I forget.
+Sometimes it's what I often forget.

 Sometimes it's what I want to share.

 # Table of contents